proximax-storage/xpx-chain-devportal-docs/docs/sdks/development.md

 ## Development

 You can base your work in [TypeScript](https://github.com/proximax-storage/tsjs-xpx-chain-sdk) and [Java](https://github.com/proximax-storage/java-xpx-chain-sdk) SDKs.
-The TypeScript version is the first SDK getting the latest updates.
 Meanwhile, Java takes longer to be updated.

 Unfortunately, TypeScript version has one specific implementation detail: the low level implementation is separated from the SDK, called [js-xpx-chain-library](https://github.com/proximax-storage/js-xpx-chain-library).
 There was a need to create this low-level library to perform specific chain testing.